Frequently Asked Questions

-The slightly longer answer: because it represents an idea.
+The slightly longer answer is because it represents an idea.
 I think, as a society, we benefit from being more in touch with where our goods come from, how they are made, and who makes them.
 I'm selling a perspective on life as much as a product.
 If you are only concerned with the price and features, this light is probably not for you.
-If you want to spend your hard earned dollars on a product that is meant to last a lifetime, that represents the way you look at the world, and made by a person and not a faceless corporation, then you are in the right place :)
+If you want to spend your hard earned dollars on a product that is meant to last a lifetime, that represents the way you look at the world, and made by a person and not a faceless corporation, then you are in the right place.

 I recently had an interesting conversation where someone told me (I'm paraphrasing) that a $300 flashlight was a display of excessive consumerism and that a $5 big-box special was a more responsible purchasing decision.
 In my opinion, the situation is exactly the opposite.
 Buy it once, buy it for life.

 Headlamps are great for a lot of special use cases.
-I have several and I like them a lot.
-However, a headlamp is is not a replacement for a flashlight and vice versa.
+However, a headlamp is not a replacement for a flashlight and vice versa.
 You have to have the right tool for the job.
-If you want massive power, wearing it on your head is not a very good option (blinding others).
-If you want hands-free, a flashlight is not a very good option (it requires a hand).
+If you want massive power, wearing it on your head is not a very good option (ie. blinding others).
+If you want hands-free, a flashlight is not a very good option (ie. it requires a hand).

-One reason I really like flashlights is because I it's the best form factor for use cases that are unexpected.
-I use my headlamp when I know what I'll be using it for.
+One reason I really like flashlights is because they're the best form factor for use cases that are unexpected.
+I use my headlamp when I know what I'll be using it for and expect my hands to be full.
 I carry a flashlight because I don't know when I'll need it or what I'll need it for.
-It hangs out in my pocket until I drop my keys in the dark, or when I'm trying to fix a broken radiator hose at a rest stop at night, or when I need to make a midnight fridge run and don't want to wake everyone else up.
-Headlamps are just not very good for every day use.
+It hangs out in my pocket until I drop my keys in the dark, when I'm trying to fix a broken radiator hose at a rest stop at night, or when I need to make a midnight fridge run and don't want to wake everyone else up.